jordanna-s/pooches-paradise/README.md

 # Pooches Paradise
 Code Institute - Project 1 - HTML and CSS

 Pooches Paradise is a website advertising a dog-grooming business.
 People who visit the website will find all they need to know about this business.
-Pages include a Home page with a welcome not and contact number, a gallery showcasing previous groomed dogs, a page introducing the team, and a contact page with a contact form and map showing the location.
+Pages include a Home page with a welcome note and contact number, a gallery showcasing previous groomed dogs, a page introducing the team, and a contact page with a contact form and map showing the location.

 The deployed website can be viewed here: [Pooches Paradise](https://jordanna-s.github.io/pooches-paradise/)